makauj/auxilia.github.io/_posts/2020-09-14-reading-with-books.md

 {% include media.html file="books/book-menu.jpeg" caption="Single book menu. "%}

-## Book Store
+# Book Store

 The Books app provides an inbuilt store where you can buy ebooks and add them to your library.
-It’s divided into the following sections:
+It’s divided into two sections.

-* Fiction & Literature:
+## Fiction & Literature
 * General Fiction
 * Poetry
 * Short Stories

-* Non-Fiction:
+## Non-Fiction
 * General
 * History
 * Philosophy

 {% include media.html file="books/book-store.jpeg" caption="Inbuilt Book Store. "%}

-## Search
+# Search

 You can search for both books and audiobooks in the Search screen.
 You’ll also get to see your recent searches as well as trending searches near your location.

 {% include media.html file="books/search.jpeg" caption="Search screen, with recent and trending searches. "%}

-## Reading Experience
+# Reading Experience

 When you tap a book it opens and displays a clean reading experience.